JNBarrachina/fullstackopen/part0/diagram0-6-newNoteSPA.md

     server-->>browser: response HTTP 201 Note created
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser pushes the new note to the note list that is being displayed

 ```